kpreid/e-on-java/src/csrc/setup/README.txt

 E scripts by convention begin with "#!/usr/bin/env rune".
 So if you wish to run E scripts directly as executables, you will need to have "/usr/bin/env" installed on your system.
-This looks on your PATH for its argument, so you will need to install the "rune" driver script (made in the previous step) on your path.
+This looks on your PATH for its argument, so you will need to copy or symlink the "rune" driver script (made in the previous step) into your path.
 For a system install under *nix, we recommend "/usr/local/bin/rune".
 For a personal install under *nix, we recommend "~/bin/rune".
 For installing under Windows2K or WindowsXP, we recommend "c:/Windows/rune".

 "rune" is a bash script, and requires a bash >= 2.01 to be installed